Reese Taylor (She/Her)

 Drawing from an interdisciplinary framework, I broadly interrogate nationhood, citizenship, statelessness, and the distribution of rights.
 As a scholar, I hope to make my life a material of storytelling—seeking life with questions, wandering while film-making, and photography to capture spatial temporality.

 Hello!
-My name is Batool and I am a final year Arts and Sciences at UCL.
-I take classes on environmental sciences, political science and education.
+My name is Batool and I am an Education and International Development MA Student at UCL.
 For my summer research project, I co-produced a policy brief with student recommendations for sustainable futures in higher education which is addressed to policy makers in universities in the UK.
 For my Leadership-in-Action project, I am conducting a similar research project with WWF-Pakistan.
 I am organising participatory workshops with university students from Lahore and plan to use this research for my undergraduate dissertation.
 If you have any questions about these projects, or about conducting a research-based LiA please do not hesitate to message me!
 At UCL I was the President of the UCL Sign Language Society where I led a team of 9 other undergraduate students to organise sign language classes and events to raise awareness of deafness for a society which has over 200 student members.
 I am currently the Vice President of the Ahlulbayt Islamic Society committee, organising charity campaigns and faith-based awareness events on taking action for global issues.

 Sophia Lu